trishnasharma/ecs171_final_project/README.md

 Dorothy Le: Evaluated the models for its accuracy

-Shivam Bhandari: Worked on the introduction of the project and worked on updating README with trishna.
+Shivam Bhandari: Worked on the introduction of the project and worked on updating README with trishna and the infographics.

 Hiren Patel: worked on creating data visualisation for the data exploration and implementing the various iteration of CNN models with Bhavi